ncsulsj/Robust_Summarization/README.md

 ## Inference_Example
-Our model is finetuned to deal with following tasks:
+Our model has been finetuned to address following tasks:

-(1) Users provide a topic and aims to retrieve a text to do summarization.
+(1) Users input a topic and seek to fetch relevant text for summarization purposes.

-(2) Users want to summarize only on their own text (no need for retrieval)
+(2) Users aim to summarize directly on their provided text without the need of retrieval.

-(3) Users provide their own text and aims to retrieve a text to augument their own text to do summarization (the retreival text and user's text may exist information conflict, irrelevancy).
+(3) Users submit their own text and fetch supplementary text to enhance their original content before summarization.

-(4) Users want to retrieve multiple documents and summarize them robustly, i.e. robustly to deal with the irrelevant texts in the retrieval texts.
+(4) Users provide a topic and seek to obtain multiple relevant texts to do the summarization.

 In the (1) case, users could use following prompt: